 Almost as soon as it hit shelves across the country, Normal People by Sally Rooney was being dubbed a future classic.
 Romantic, nostalgic, and incredibly clever, this coming-of-age tale follows the story of two young people who are slightly mismatched or totally perfect for each other, depending who you ask.
 Either way, Connoll and Marianne understand one another like no one else.
 If you were as obsessed with this novel as the rest of the world, then you're in luck.
 Normal People is being adapted by BBC Three for the screen.
-While it's unclear as to when the series will be out I can hardly wait.
-Here's everything to know so far.

 The BBC announced on May 30 that filming has started for the adaptation of Sally Rooney’s hit novel for BBC Three.
 It has been revealed that Rooney is working with writers Alice Birch and Mark O’Rowe to bring her international bestseller to the screen.
 Cold Feet’s Daisy Edgar-Jones will play Marianne, and Paul Mescal has been cast as Connell, the BBC has revealed.
 The 12-part series in partnership with Hulu will be directed by the award-winning Hettie McDonald and Oscar-nominated Lenny Abrahamson.
 Armed with Rooney’s writing, critically acclaimed directors, and all star cast Normal People promises to be amazing.